 - Radio programmes

-- Programmes viewed or listened to on demand (ONLY if you can supply details of original TV or radio broadcast and lodge your complaint within 20 working days of that broadcast)
+- Programmes viewed or listened to on-demand (Only if you can give details of previous TV or radio broadcast of the content and lodge your complaint within 20 working days of that broadcast)

-- Election advertisements on television or radio (during election periods)
+- Election advertisements on TV or radio (during election periods)

 - be in writing

-- be made within the required timeframe (usually 20 working days since broadcast).
+- be made within the required timeframe (usually within 20 working days of the broadcast)

 The BSA's written decision will include your name and the decision will be published on the BSA website.